BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 ### <a name="speed-deceleration-histogram"></a> Speed Deceleration Histogram

-This `obdSpeedEventData` type describes the number of incidences a vehicle decelerated within a configurable set of deceleration ranges (in miles per hour per second or kilometers per hour second based on device configuration).
+This `obdSpeedEventData` type describes the speed ranges in which a vehicle's hard braking events (as configured) took place (in miles per hour per second or kilometers per hour second based on device configuration).

 There are up to 20 configurable deceleration buckets (excluding the first and last, which are predefined).